Smoke Alarm w/ Smart Sensing Technology and Nuisance Resistance

 * California and New York Residents - Please note this alarm is not compliant with your state's 10 Year Sealed Battery Alarm Legislation Requirements.

-Ionization smoke alarms are designed to identify fires that are defined by their rapid flaming qualities.
-These fires are characterized by their ability to generate and combust at an advanced speed (ie. kitchen grease fires or fires fueled by paper burning in a wastebasket).
+Ionization smoke alarms are designed to quickly identify fast flaming fires.
+These fires can be categorized by their ability to generate and combust at an advanced speed (i.e. kitchen grease fires or fires fueled by paper burning in a wastebasket).

-Photoelectric smoke alarms specialize in detecting fires that are indicative of their slow smoldering properties.
-These fires are defined by their propensity to produce large smoke particles that can smolder for hours before bursting into larger flames (ie. those caused by cigarettes or candles burning on couches or bedding).
+Photoelectric smoke alarms specialize in detecting slow smoldering fires.
+These fires can be categorized by their propensity to produce large smoke particles that can smolder for hours before bursting into larger flames (i.e. fires caused by cigarettes or candles burning on couches or bedding).

-For maximum protection and full coverage from all types of fires, your best option is to use a smoke alarm that features both photoelectric and ionization sensing technologies.
+For maximum protection and full coverage from both types of fires, First Alert Dual Sensing Smoke Alarms offer elite protection with their photoelectric and ionization sensing capabilities.

 Actual battery service life depends on the particular design of your smoke or carbon monoxide alarm and the environment in which it is installed.
 All kinds of alarm batteries specified in the user's manual are acceptable replacement batteries.
 Regardless of the manufacturer's suggested battery life, you MUST replace the batteries immediately once the unit starts "chirping" (the "low battery warning").
 It is recommended that you change the batteries in your alarms when you change your clocks for daylight saving time.
 Also consider replacing your current alarms with 10-Year Life Alarms that never require a costly battery replacement for the ten year life of the alarm.
 This 10-Year series is available in smoke

 , carbon monoxide

 What is the proper placement of smoke alarms?